 Check if you can travel to New Zealand

+Anyone arriving in New Zealand by air or sea must be eligible to enter New Zealand.
 Check your eligibility to travel to New Zealand at Immigration NZ.

-If you are travelling from a 'very high risk' country
+Additional restrictions if you are travelling from a 'very high risk' country

-You are travelling quarantine-free
+If you are travelling quarantine-free

 New Zealand has quarantine-free travel arrangements with some countries.
 Travelling quarantine-free means you do not have to enter managed isolation.
 Normal immigration rules apply for quarantine-free travel.